 Giving back to Tommy’s

-In March 2019, I took on the challenge of running the London Landmarks Half Marathon to raise money for Tommy's.
-I attribute the safe arrival of my baby daughter to their medical research on recurrent miscarriage and I will forever be grateful.
+I took on the challenge of running the London Landmarks Half Marathon to raise money for Tommy's.
+I attribute the safe arrivals of of Sietske and Frieda to their medical research on recurrent miscarriage and I will forever be grateful.